 History, tourist information, and nearby accommodation

-The east window in the south aisle has medieval stained glas, dating to around 1450, depicting St Michael weighing souls.
+The east window in the south aisle has medieval stained glass, dating to around 1450, depicting St Michael weighing souls.
 Under the tower is an old bell, cast in 1450.
-There is a 14th century aumbry in the chancel, and an 18th century wall monument to members of the Hodson family.
+There is a 14th-century aumbry in the chancel and an 18th-century wall monument to members of the Hodson family.

 There are a pair of tea rooms in the village and the New Swan pub.

 Don't confuse the Kent village of Sandhurst with the famous military academy of the same name in Berkshire.